Auto Text: “Insert Amputation AKA” or “Insert Amputation BKA”

 - Measure length/diameter of bone at resection margin: tibia and fibula for BKA; femur for AKA.

-- Describe skin, soft tissue, and arteries at resection margin and submit a representative margin section.
+- Describe skin, soft tissue, and arteries at resection margin and submit a representative soft tissue/skin margin section.

 - Describe and measure any skin lesions: ulceration, gangrene, missing digits, surgical incisions (including grafts and previous surgical amputation sites).
 Submit representative section of skin lesion(s).

 - Dissect and serially section the popliteal (if present), posterior and anterior tibial arteries every few millimeters, looking for calcification, luminal narrowing or thrombi.
 Submit representative section of each at the narrowest point.

 - TIPS for dissecting arteries: The posterior tibial artery runs behind the medial malleolus and up the leg, deep to the muscles.
-Make a cut posterior to the medial malleolus, identifiy the neurovascular bundle, and continue your cut superiorly.
+Make a cut posterior to the medial malleolus, identify the neurovascular bundle, and continue your cut superiorly.
 Or follow it distally from the popliteal artery.
 The anterior tibial artery runs just against the lateral surface of the tibia, deep to the muscles.
 Make a deep cut along the lateral tibia and identify the neurovascular bundle.

-- If osteomyelitis is suspected (by clinicians, by radiology, or by your gross exam), submit any suspicious bone, following fixation and decalcification.
+- If osteomyelitis is suspected (by clinicians, by radiology, or by your gross exam), submit any grossly suspicious bone or bone in the area of radiographic suspicion, following fixation and decalcification.
 Usually this bone will be softened and/or discolored grey-green.
 It may be located under a skin ulcer or necrotic soft tissue.
+If osteomyelitis is NOT suspected, NO BONE NEEDS TO BE SUBMITTED AT ALL.

-- If the osteomyelitis is located in a foot or ankle bone, bone margin need not be submitted.
-If the osteomyelitis is located in the femur (in an AKA) or tibia/fibula (in a BKA), then bone margin should be submitted, following fixation and decalcification.
+- If the suspected osteomyelitis is located in a bone that is NOT the margin bone (i.e., usually a foot or ankle bone), bone margin need not be submitted.
+If the osteomyelitis is located in the transected marginal bone (the femur in an AKA or tibia/fibula in a BKA), then bone margin should be submitted, following fixation and decalcification.
+Otherwise, bone margin is not necessary.